deepwater-hooligans/docs/overview.md

 * Homophobia
 * Transphobia

-Some common instances of these and other things that might be okay in other places in EVE, but are not okay on BIGAB or SOUND comms:
+Some common instances of these and other things that might be okay in other places in EVE, but are not okay on BIGAB comms:
 * Use of 'gay' and similar as a slur
 * Use of 'rape' as a synonym for kill/destroy/etc
 * Use of 'retard' and similar